Amazon Marketplace

 1P stands for 'First Party' and describes direct sales through Amazon Vendor Central.
 As a 1P vendor, you sell products directly to Amazon, which then acts as a reseller.
 This fundamentally differs from the 3P model because Amazon purchases and manages inventory.
 Vendor Central offers advanced analytics and marketing tools but also requires minimum order quantities and close coordination with Amazon Business Teams.

-Open term page3P / 3PS
+Open glossary page3P / 3PS

 Third Party - Third-party sellers through Seller Central